commercetools/ui-kit/label/README.md

 #### Description

 The Label component represents the primitive label for a field.
-Its made to be used with form fields.
-This component can also indicate if the field is Required or not, and give emphasis by being bold.
+It's made to be used with form fields.
+This component can also indicate if the field is required or not, and give emphasis by being bold.

 #### Do's and don'ts